Ecwid/ecwid-wordpress-plugin/readme.txt

 = 6.9.7 - May 19, 2020 =
 - Improvements for the integration with the Yoast SEO plugin.
 There was a minor SEO issue with duplicates of the canonical tag on ecommerce store pages.
 The issue has been fixed and everything should work fine now.
-- After the last release, some merchants might have lost the Storefront Settings page menu item from the Ecwid admin menu.
-We fixed it.
+- After the last release, the Storefront menu item did not display in the plugin settings in the WP admin.
+That didn’t affect the store functionality, all the storefront settings and data stayed intact.
+We fixed the Storefront menu item — you can navigate to the WordPress admin > Ecwid > Storefront and manage your store appearance as usual.

 [See full changelog](https://raw.githubusercontent.com/Ecwid/ecwid-wordpress-plugin/master/CHANGELOG.txt)